ASD-Blueprint/desktop.gov.au/blueprint/abac/hybrid-intune-configuration-ios.md

 The ABAC settings for the Agency profiles can be found below.
 This includes iOS Device Restrictions and iOS Device Feature Policy settings.
 If a setting is not mentioned in the below, it should be assumed to have been left at its default setting.

-The following can be found at `Intune > Devices > Configuration profiles`
+The following can be found at `Microsoft Endpoint Manager > Devices > Configuration profiles`

 ## iOS device restrictions